taosdata/TDengine/README.md

 ### Database replication

-It will synchronize all data and meta changes from database `db1` in local cluster to target database `db2` in `another` cluster.
+It will replicate all data and meta changes from database `db1` in local cluster to target database `db2` in `another` cluster.

 ```bash
 taosx run \